clemdevs/laravel-blog-api/README.md

 ## Project description

-This is an example blog with Laravel using just back-end with authorization.
+This is an example blog made with Laravel, using only back-end.

 1. Administrator can Create/Edit/Update/Delete posts, categories, comments, tags.
 2. Administrator can upload an image to post.